cerisara/mousetodon/README.md

 - Search in toots
 - Show public timelines of any instance without account
+- Write toots
 - Switch between several accounts easily
 - Various language advanced features (words clouds, clustering...)
 (I'm an NLP researcher after all !)

 Current limitations: (which make it really beta for now; gonna implement them asap)

 - Does not show images / videos
-- Does not allow to write a toot, reply, reblog nor favorize
+- Does not allow to reply, reblog nor favorize (not yet, in progress...)

 -----------